tbsp/sxsPaletteTuner/README.md

 I made this tool as a means of fairly quickly finding colors which should look alright on a range of screens/emulators, base on the color correction methods from [SameBoy](https://github.com/LIJI32/SameBoy).
 Many thanks to LIJI for their endless work on researching/documenting/emulating the corner case quirks of these devices.
 I wouldn't have been able to throw this tool together without their color correction work.

+Thanks to Eievui for their Kirby's Dreamland DX colorization hack which is used here as an example image.

 ![screenshot](https://user-images.githubusercontent.com/10489588/181621350-3240362b-6a3b-4c47-a58f-72e6432bf3fe.png)

 # Requirements